polkadot-fellows/RFCs/text/0001-agile-coretime.md

 A dispatchable `renew(core: CoreIndex)` SHALL be provided.
 Any account may call `renew` to purchase Bulk Coretime and renew an active allocation for the given `core`.

-This MUST be called during the `LEADIN_PERIOD` prior to a Bulk sale (exactly like `purchase`) and has the same effect as `purchase` followed by `allocate` containing the same `ParaId`, except that:
+This may be called during the Interlude Period as well as the regular Purchasing Period and has the same effect as `purchase` followed by `allocate`, except that:

-1. The purchase always succeeds and as such must be processed prior to regular `purchase` orders.
-2. The price of the purchase is the previous `price` incremented by `RENEWAL_PRICE_CAP` of itself or the regular price, whichever is lower.
+1. The price of the purchase is the previous `price` incremented by `RENEWAL_PRICE_CAP` of itself or the regular price, whichever is lower.
-3. The Region must not have been split.
-(Transfer and striding are allowed.)
-4. The Region must be allocated in exactly the same way as before.
+1. The Region must be allocated as the given `core` was allocated at the beginning of the present Region.

 #### 7. Migrations